State and Federal Compliance for Lead Gen and Telemarketing In 2025

 Michigan Home Solicitation Sales Act (HSSA)

-The Michigan Home Solicitation Sales Act (HSSA) is designed to protect consumers from deceptive or high-pressure sales tactics.
+The Michigan Home Solicitation Sales Act (HSSA) protects consumers from deceptive or high-pressure sales tactics.
 This is critical when purchases or contracts are made at the consumer’s home or over the phone.

 Telemarketing Disclosure Requirements